Kage-forge/KageMux/README.md

 2. Download the latest `KageMux.exe` file.
 (No installation required; it is completely portable).
 3. Place `KageMux.exe` in any folder on your computer and double-click to launch.

+*(Note: Because this is a newly compiled open-source tool, Windows SmartScreen or Windows Defender may display a "Windows protected your PC" warning.
+This is a standard false positive for new PyInstaller executables.
+Simply click "More info" and "Run anyway".)*

 ### Configuring The Armory (First Time Setup)
 Upon launching KageMux for the first time, you must link it to your dependencies.
 1. Click the **⚙️ Configure Armory** button at the top of the KageMux UI.